 Through HACA’s partnership with Austin Habitat for Humanity, qualified residents will have several opportunities to purchase their first home at Rosewood Courts.
 For over 35 years, Austin Habitat for Humanity has been helping hardworking families achieve their dream of homeownership, and they look forward to this opportunity to help families at Rosewood.

 To learn more about the Rosewood Homeownership Program visit hacanet.org/rosewoodhomes.

-The success of Rosewood Courts is dependent on a strong connection with the community.
-We need to hear from our community partners and neighbors with ideas on how Rosewood can help the most people on their journey to self-sufficiency.
+The success of Rosewood Courts depends on an ongoing strong connection with the community.
+We need to hear from our community partners and neighbors with ideas on how Rosewood can continue to help the most people on their journey to self-sufficiency.